 When selecting medium items for home staging, consider floral arrangements, picture frames, sculptures, clocks, and medium sized candles in candle holders.

 If you want to elevate your medium item to be a little taller, consider putting it on top of a stack of hardback books.

-Short items that you should consider when decorating are small clocks, hardback books, paperweights, decorative trays, figurines, and decorative bowls.
+Short items that you should consider when decorating are small clocks, hardback books, small sculptures, paperweights, decorative trays, figurines, and decorative bowls.